puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README.md

   are consumed by the groovy library code in `common/scripts/jenkins`; you shouldn't need to mess with them unless you are adding new features / configuration parameters to the groovy code.

+* The `common/scripts/background` directory contains scripts that can be run in the background on your SUT while you're running your perf test, e.g. to capture metrics periodically during the run and make them available for archiving on Jenkins afterward.